Reports Claim Iran Downed US Jet and Search Ongoing for Pilot, According to Multiple Sources

 Key Facts

-- Iranian official Araghchi confirmed direct talks with US representative Witkoff but denied these were formal negotiations.
+- Iranian official Araghchi confirmed direct talks with US representative Witkoff but denied they constituted negotiations, according to Al Jazeera.

-- Iran has offered citizens a £50,000 reward for information leading to the handover of the missing US fighter jet pilot.
+- Iran has offered citizens a £50,000 reward to hand over a missing US fighter jet pilot, according to The Independent.

 What Happened